cfsamson/wip-xlsx/README.md

 # xlsx

 **NB!
 This package is a work in progress and will not work properly yet.
-The goal is to provide a full spec excel package.**
+The goal is to provide a full spec excel package for writing excel files.**

 Package for creating excel files.
 Inspired by Pythons XlsxWriter.